aeyobd/dwarfs/thesis/results.md

 ![Sculptor initial and final density with LMC](figures/scl_lmc_i_f.pdf){#fig:scl_lmc_i_f}

 Figure: Similar to @fig:scl_smallperi_i_f except for the \texttt{LMC-flyby} model.
 The Jacobi and break radii here are calculated with respect to the LMC, the corresponding radii with respect to the MW are larger.
-With only one MW pericentre and a recent, rapid LMC encounter, tidal forces do not appear to affect the stellar distribution. **todo fix break radius position, orbits as arrows...**
+With only one MW pericentre and a recent, rapid LMC encounter, tidal forces do not appear to affect the stellar distribution.